 Mycoplasma and ureaplasma bacteria can live in the urogenital or respiratory tracts of healthy adults and not cause any harm.
 Bacteria cells live on our skin and in our body unnoticed but they can cause problems when the natural balance between ‘good’ and ‘bad’ bacteria is upset.
 Mycoplasma and ureaplasma infections can be transferred during sexual intercourse but they are not classed as sexually transmitted infections.
 The bacteria live in the mucosa found in the urogenital tract.

-You can contract a mycoplasma or ureaplasma infection through direct contact with infected cells: whether this be genital-to-genital or mouth-to-genital.
+You can contract a mycoplasma or ureaplasma infection through direct contact with infected cells: whether this is genital-to-genital or mouth-to-genital.